sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Finding

+### Finding

+The first thing I looked at was how the two wait-time measures changed over the five years.

-At the corporation level, the median P90 wait for initial physician assessment increased from **2.5 hours in 2020–2021 to 4.3 hours in 2024–2025**.
+For initial physician assessment, the median P90 wait increased from **2.5** hours in 2020–2021 to **4.3** hours in 2024–2025.

-For admitted patients, the pattern was different.
-The median P90 ED stay increased from **23.0 hours in 2020–2021 to 35.6 hours in 2022–2023**, then declined somewhat over the next two years to about **33.3 hours in 2024–2025**.
+Admitted-patient ED stay followed a different pattern.
+It increased from **23.0** hours to **35.6** hours by 2022–2023, then came down somewhat over the next two years to about **33.3** hours in 2024–2025.

 ![Five-year trend in Ontario ED wait times](images/five-year-ed-trends.png) *Five-year median P90 trends for initial physician assessment and admitted-patient ED stay.*